codr7/hostr/README.md

 Each concept is represented by a separate table in the database.

 ### users
-A user account is needed to log into the system.<br>
+A user account is needed to log into the system.
-When starting with an empty database, the setup process prompts to create a user.<br>
+When starting with an empty database, the setup process prompts to create a user.
 An additional system user (named `hostr`) is automatically created; but since it has an empty password, it can't be used to log in.
 Passwords are hashed using pbkdf2 with custom format.

 ### events
-All modifications to the database are logged as events for audits and statistics.<br>
+All modifications to the database are logged as events for audits and statistics.
 Each event carries all information needed for replay.

 ### pools
-Pools have names and enable tracking total and used capacity in time.<br>
+Pools have names and enable tracking total and used capacity in time.

 #### calendars
-Calendars specify the total and used capacity for pools in time with minute precision.<br>
+Calendars specify the total and used capacity for pools in time with minute precision.
-When capacity is updated, new segments are created and existing segments shortened as needed.<br>
+When capacity is updated, new segments are created and existing segments shortened as needed.

 ### units
-Units are physical objects, e.g hotel rooms or snowboards.<br>
+Units are physical objects, e.g hotel rooms or snowboards.
-Units have various rules that change the behavior of the system, e.g whether bookings need to be checked in and/or out..<br>
+Units have various rules, e.g whether bookings need to be checked in and/or out.
 Each unit is a pool, which is used to track its availability in time.

 ### products
-Products are things that can be sold.<br>
+Products are things that can be sold, and therefore specify a sales tax rate.
 Each product is a pool, which is used to track its capacity in time.

 ### price lists